The Best 1440p 240Hz Monitors For Gaming (2024 Reviews)

 The stand of the monitor offers a good range of ergonomics, including up to 120mm height adjustment, +/- 20° swivel, -3°/21° tilt, 90° pivot and 100x100mm VESA mount compatibility.

-The AOC AG274QZM also comes with a detachable shading hood and a small Quick Switch puck that allows you to quick change monitor settings.
+The AOC AG274QZM also comes with a detachable shading hood and a small Quick Switch puck that allows you to quickly change monitor settings.
 It also features RGB lighting and a headset hanger.

 Connectivity options include DisplayPort 1.4, two HDMI 2.1 ports, USB-C with DP Alt Mode and 65W Power Delivery, a microphone jack, a headphone jack, dual 5W built-in speakers, a quad-USB 3.0 hub and integrated KVM functionality.